idamsufiana/BasicRules/README.md

  	9. Treat unit test as important as development
 	10. ERD Diagram & DB handling, Indexing, Redis, database pooling, avoiding sql injection etc
 	11. Learn system design
-	12. Choose one JS framework as FrontEnd that you comfortable most
+	12. Choose one JS framework as FrontEnd that you're comfortable most
   	13. follow tech Youtuber to stay update latest tech and create a nice setup to make a good life
    	14. Be a Multi-Languages programmer, Python is other best choice
     15. Make everyday deadline: for leetcode, practice, take a course or project.